🔓20 Years of Historic Financial Data at Your Finger-tips. 🚀 Ratios, Trends, Peer Comparison.➡️ Sign Up

 To construct the index, retail prices are collected on a monthly basis from around 1181 villages across India.
 The prices pertain to the preceding month and are gathered during the middle of the month by price collectors of the Labour Bureau.
 The sampled villages are spread across 315 markets/shops covering 20 states.
 The prices reflect the actual retail prices paid by rural laborers for their day-to-day consumption.

 The CPI-RL indicates the price situation and inflationary pressures faced by rural laborers.
-Persistently high food inflation adversely affects rural labor households, who spend a large share of income on food.
+Persistently high food inflation adversely affects rural labor households who spend a large share of income on food.
 The CPI-RL usually rises at a faster rate compared to CPI-Industrial Workers and CPI-Agricultural Laborers owing to the higher weight of food in the index.
-The government utilizes the CPI-RL to determine minimum wages and regulate Dearness Allowance for rural workers.
+The government utilizes the CPI-RL for determining minimum wages and regulating Dearness Allowance for rural workers.
 It also offers insights for designing policies and schemes aimed at alleviating rural poverty.

 4. CPI for Urban Non-Manual Employees (UNME)